-Queen's funeral: Doors of Westminster Abbey open
+Queen's funeral: Guests arrive at Westminster Abbey

 Some 2,000 mourners will bid farewell to the Queen at the state funeral, including 500 dignitaries - with presidents, prime ministers and foreign royalty among the guests.

-US President Joe Biden, as well as French President Emmanuel Macron, Canadian Prime Minister Justin Trudeau and Ukraine's first lady Olena Zelenska will be at the Abbey.
+US President Joe Biden, as well as French President Emmanuel Macron, Canadian Prime Minister Justin Trudeau and Ukraine's first lady Olena Zelenska will be at the abbey.

 There will also be members of many European royal families, including Belgium, the Netherlands, Spain and Denmark, as well as the Emperor and Empress of Japan.

-But it will not only be royals and politicians in attendance.
+Labour leader Sir Keir Starmer, the UK's chief medical adviser Prof Chris Whitty, Business Secretary Jacob Rees-Mogg and Northern Ireland's former first minister Arlene Foster are among those to have arrived at the abbey.

 About 200 people who were recognised in the Queen's birthday honours also received invitations.

 Knife crime campaigner Natalie Queiroz told BBC Breakfast she was "totally speechless" when she was asked to attend.

-"I think it reflects Her Majesty because she wanted to constantly be in touch with her people and even on her final moments she's made sure that her people are here represented.
+"I think it reflects Her Majesty because she wanted to constantly be in touch with her people and even on her final moments she's made sure that her people are here represented."

-"It's not just heads of state, not just royalty, and I think that represents our Queen - who will be really, really massively missed," she said.

 Barbara Crellin, a volunteer emergency responder, said she "just cried and cried" when she was invited and described herself as "so humbled and privileged to be here".